bchainhub/foxar/pilot/README.md

 ### Forking a Network

-To fork a network within your chisel session, use the `!fork <rpc-url>` command or supply a `--fork-url <url>` flag to the chisel binary.
-The `!fork` command also accepts aliases from the `[rpc_endpoints]` section of your `foundry.toml` if chisel was launched in the root of a foundry project (ex. `!fork mainnet`), as well as interpolated environment variables (ex. `!fork https://eth-mainnet.g.alchemy.com/v2/${ALCHEMY_KEY}`).
+To fork a network within your pilot session, use the `!fork <rpc-url>` command or supply a `--fork-url <url>` flag to the pilot binary.
+The `!fork` command also accepts aliases from the `[rpc_endpoints]` section of your `foundry.toml` if pilot was launched in the root of a foundry project (ex. `!fork mainnet`), as well as interpolated environment variables (ex. `!fork https://eth-mainnet.g.alchemy.com/v2/${ALCHEMY_KEY}`).

 ### Fetching an Interface of a Verified Contract